MayamaTakeshi/unimrcp_experiments/README.md

 ### Python

-To test Speech Synth with the swig-wrapper for python do:
+To test Speech Synth with the swig-wrapper for python, switch to the "root" window and do:
 ```
 ./UniSynth.py "hello"
 ```